 Walking distance to Kinrin Lake

-From ¥45,000 per person per night with twelve-course kaiseki and breakfast.
+From ¥45,000 per person per night with multi-course kaiseki and breakfast.
 Sakura (late March), autumn maples (late October), and Golden Week (late April) book four to six months ahead; the superior cottages with private rotenburo book six to eight months for high-season dates.

 The only Small Luxury Hotels of the World member on UNESCO Yakushima, French-Japanese cuisine and Pacific infinity pool above the cedar forest.